illuminatech/url-trailing-slash/README.md

 or absence in **each** route you define.
 While normally Laravel strips any trailing slashes from route URI automatically, this extension gives them meaning.
 You should carefully examine your routes definitions, ensuring you do not set trailing slash for the wrong ones.

+## Slash in Root URL <span id="slash-in-root-url"></span>

+Unfortunally this extension is unable to handle trailing slashes for the project root URL, e.g. for a 'home' page.
+In other words `\Illuminatech\UrlTrailingSlash\Middleware\RedirectTrailingSlash` middleware is unable to distinguish URL like 'http://examle.com' from 'http://examle.com/'.
+This restriction caused by PHP itself, as `$_SERVER['REQUEST_URI']` value equals to '/' in both cases.

+You'll have to deal with trailing slash for root URL separately at the server settings level.